First Presbyterian Church of Ontario Center

 First Presbyterian Church of Ontario Center is a historic Presbyterian church located at Ontario Center in Wayne County, New York.
 It was built in 1914 and is a Tudor Revival style concrete block church cast to resemble rusticated masonry.
 It is roughly square in plan and topped by a cross gable roof.
 The front facade features a massive square corner tower capped with a crenelated parapet.

 It was listed on the National Register of Historic Places in 1998.

+The building was purchased and renovated as an event space by Sanctuary on Ridge, a wedding and event venue company.
+It opened in October 2024.